sc13912/vmc-lattice-demo/README.md

 Now we have all our applications either consuming or providing its services via VPC Lattice.
 So it's time to test those services and verify inter-app connectivities.

-Let's start checking if **frontend (cluster1) can consume both backend (cluster2) and the Lambda function**.
+Let's start checking if frontend (cluster1) can consume both backend (cluster2) and the Lambda function.
 We can create a new **Client VPC** (with a Bastion host) and associate it to the VPC Lattice Network.
 There is no additional configurations required at the client VPC, as VPC Lattice will automatically deploy the Lattice endpoint and configure routes at the VPC route tables.
 &nbsp;

 Note if you are using a Windows Bastion host, you'll need to configure a static route for the VPC Lattice link-local prefix (169.254.171.0/24), as [pointed out here](https://docs.aws.amazon.com/vpc-lattice/latest/ug/security-groups.html).